RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 2.md

 Felicity didn't answer, she was enjoying listing to the delightful sound of this woman's voice and wondering if she had her ID in her wallet and if her wallet had gone through the wash with her clothes.

 "Hey Trouble, you with me?"
 The lady snapped her fingers and lent down a little to get on her level.
 Felicity realized she was staring and also not listening to what was being said.
-She broke eye contact and looked down to find her feet, she could see the hint of how black walking around in the rain had painted the soles of her feet.
+She broke eye contact and looked down to find her feet, she could see the hint of how black running around in the rain had painted the soles of her feet.

 "Sorry, I don't mean to be a bother..."
 She mumbled, scrambling to remember anything that had just been said and focus back on the present.